cloudfoundry-community/terraform-provider-cloudfoundry/website/docs/r/route.html.markdown

 - `space` - (Required, String) The ID of the space to create the route in.
 - `hostname` - (Required, Optional) The application's host name.
 This is required for shared domains.

-The following argument applies only to TCP routes.
+The following arguments apply only to TCP routes.

 - `port` - (Optional, Int) The port to associate with the route for a TCP route.
 - `random_port` - (Optional, Bool) Set to 'true' to create a random port.